Chern class and Riemann-Roch theorem for cohomology theory without homotopy invariance: Introduction

 by considering the case of the structure morphism $X \to \Spec(k)$.

 In \cite{Gi}, Gillet introduced certain axioms on graded cohomology theory $\sfGa(*)$ on a big Zariski site $\cC_\Zar$ including homotopy invariance and purity.
-Concerning such cohomology theory, he developed the general framework of universal Chern classes and characters, which endows with the Chern classes and characters for higher $K$-groups
+Concerning such cohomology theory, he developed the general framework of universal Chern classes and characters, which endows with the Chern classes and characters for higher {\it K}-groups

 where $\tK_*(X)$ denotes the algebraic {\it K}-group \cite{Q} and $\wh{\tH}{}^*(X,\sfGa(\bullet))_\bQ$ denotes the direct product of the cohomology groups $\tH^j(X,\sfGa(i)) \otimes \bQ$ for all integers $i$ and $j$.
 He further extended the formula \eqref{eq1-1a} to this last Chern character.
-The main aim of this paper is to extend Gillet's results to graded cohomology theories which do not satisfy homotopy invariance or purity.
+It is almost forty years since Gillet's paper \cite{Gi} was published, and the \tK-theory of schemes has been much developed by the discovery of the framework of $\bA^1$-homotopy theory, e.g.\ \cite{MV}, \cite{R}, \cite{KY2}.
+See also Soul\'e's paper \cite{Sou} for Adams Riemann-Roch for higher \tK-theory, and also the introduction of \cite{Hd} for a beautiful exposition on the history of Riemann-Roch theorems.
+In this paper, we give a new result in a different direction, that is, we extend Gillet's results partially to graded cohomology theories which do {\it not} satisfy homotopy invariance or purity.